locmai/locmai-home/posts/I_hate_kustomize.md

 When that's the case, questions about what went into a build are moot, and a resources: field can be globbed or even eliminated as suggested in #3204 (another issue).
 ```

 So um ...
-I guess 5 years ago we don't have Git, Terraform, or any good example for him to think that we would run this in Git context?
+I guess 5 years ago we didn't have Git, Terraform, or any good example for him/her/them to think that we would run this in Git context?
 But there is Java and because of the kustomize should remove the feature?

 3 years later after the PR merged, the contributors agreed on the needs for the feature but due to "maintainer overload" issue, they could no longer do anything.